fallahn/xygine/tutorial/part_2/readme.md

 The rest of the `createScene()` function follows the same pattern as `MyFirstState`.
 As we're using a `Sprite` instead of a `Text`, however, the font from `MyFirstState` is replaced with an `sf::Texture`.
-For now add a new member to the `GameState` class `sf::Texture m_paddleTexture`.
+Add a new member to the `GameState` class `sf::Texture m_paddleTexture`.
 This will eventually be replaced with a resource holder, but for now it will do.
 Back in the definition of `createScene()` load the paddle image into the texture